solidpixel/solidpixel.github.io/_posts/2021-02-25-invariant-tail.md

 This guarantees that all build variants run the loop tail the same number of times, which solves the invariance nicely.
-However, it also means you get less benefit from vectorization for the smaller SIMD widths, as you will fall back to loop tails more often (e.g. in the example above SSE would only be allowed vectorize the first 8 elements).
+However, it also means you get less benefit from vectorization for the smaller SIMD widths, as you will fall back to loop tails more often.
+In the example above SSE would only be allowed vectorize the first 8 elements.

-The fix I chose for `astcenc` was to make all loop tails accumulate their diffs into a `vfloat4` staging variable, and then accumulate this into the running sum when it gets full.
+The fix I chose for `astcenc` was to make all loop tails accumulate their diffs into a `vfloat4` staging variable, and then accumulate this into the vector accumulator when it gets full.
 The loop tail therefore behaves exactly like an extension of the vector path, for a little added management overhead.

 The code ends up looking like this: